20.4K Views 1 year ago

 Easy Ways to Help the Planet:

-• Eat Less Meat: Download Food Monster, the largest plant-based Recipe app on the App Store to help reduce your environmental footprint, save animals and get healthy.
-You can also buy a hard or soft copy of our favorite vegan cookbooks.
+• Eat Less Meat: Download Food Monster, the largest plant-based Recipe app on the App Store, to help reduce your environmental footprint, save animals and get healthy.
+You can also buy a hard or soft copy of our favorite vegan cookbooks or browse through vegan recipes on One Green Planet.

-• Reduce Your Fast Fashion Footprint: Take initiative by standing up against fast fashion Pollution and supporting sustainable and circular brands like Tiny Rescue that are raising awareness around important issues through recycled zero-waste clothing designed to be returned and remade over and over again.
+• Reduce Your Fast Fashion Footprint: Stand against fast fashion Pollution by supporting circular brands like Tiny Rescue, which create cause-based collections using recycled, zero-waste clothing designed to be returned and remade, ensuring it never ends up in a landfill.

-• Support Independent Media: Being publicly-funded gives us a greater chance to continue providing you with high-quality content.
+• Support Independent Media: Being publicly funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!

 • Sign a Petition: Your voice matters!
 Help turn petitions into victories by signing the latest list of must-sign petitions to help people, animals, and the planet.